Trikke76/Zabbix-Book/docs/configuration/zabbix-users.md

 Let's have a look at our ```User groups```, for this go to the menu ```Users -> User groups``` and click on one of the existing users.
 I used ```Guest``` in this case.

 ![user groups](image/user_groups/user-groups.png)

+### User Groups Overview

+- User group : A field where we have to specify a unique name.
+This field in mandatory
+- Users : Here we add users to our group.
+Users need to exist before we can add them.
+Just press select or type the name.
+- Frontend Access : How users of the group will authenticate with Zabbix.
+>  - System default : The global configure access method
+>  - Internal : The most easiest way User and Password are configured in Zabbix ( Ignored if HTTP authentication is the global default.)
+>  - LDAP: LDAP/AD authentication ( Ignored if HTTP authentication is the global default )
+>  - Enabled : If checked the group is Enabled else it will be Disabled
+>  - Debug : Activate debug mode for the users in this group [More info about debug](https://www.zabbix.com/documentation/7.0/en/manual/web_interface/debug_mode)

 ## Let's do this together: